A Call to Kenya Government To Focus on Skyrocketing Fertilizer Expense and Do Something!

 On my farm in Kenya, I’m looking at our global dilemma through the lens of fertilizer and other farm inputs such as seeds and fuel.
 Because their prices are soaring, what happens next is entirely predictable.

-The equation is simple: When farming becomes more expensive, food becomes more costly—and everyone suffers, from poor people in the urban slums of our cities in Kenya to middle-class families in the United States, L'Europe , et ailleurs.
+The equation is simple: When farming becomes more expensive, food becomes more costly—and everyone suffers, from poor people in the urban slums of our cities in Kenya to middle-class families in the United States, Europe, and elsewhere.

 Surging inflation influences all kinds of prices, and there are plenty of reasons for it, starting with how the pandemic’s lockdowns and their aftereffects have constricted our ability to trade and transport goods and services.

 Ordinary consumers can’t do much about this except to put up with the price hikes.
-Ici, au Kenya, as costs increase, I’m either paying more for what I need or cutting back on non-essential items.
+Here in Kenya, as costs increase, I’m either paying more for what I need or cutting back on non-essential items.

 During the 2021 cropping season, a 50-kg bag of DAP fertilizer in Kenya was selling for around 3,100 Kenyan shillings (KES), which is about $27 in U.S. currency.
 Government subsidies lowered this price for farmers to 2,500 KES.

-This result is that our crops will suffer from malnutrition—a term that we usually use in reference to people who don’t eat enough food, due to climate, economics, guerre, or some other hardship.
+This result is that our crops will suffer from malnutrition—a term that we usually use in reference to people who don’t eat enough food, due to climate, economics, war, or some other hardship.

 Plants pull nutrition from the soil, but we need our crops not merely to grow, but to flourish and produce the food we need.